prakhar1989/csds-material/README.md

 1. Find the number of deleted messages in the dataset.
 1. Find the number of tweets that are replies to another tweet.
-1. Find the five uids that have tweeted the most.
+1. Find the five user IDs (field name: `uids`) that have tweeted the most.
 1. Find the names of the top five places by number of tweets.
 (Tweets may have a "place" attribute that describes where the tweet is from).

 ### Step 2: Analyses using Protocol Buffers